 If you would like to apply for British citizenship, check the UK government’s website for more information.

 As the UK and Switzerland both allow for dual citizenship, applying for British citizenship will have no effect on your status as a Swiss national.

-No, for the time being all the bilateral treaties that Switzerland has concluded with the EU will continue to apply to the UK.
+For the time being all the bilateral treaties that Switzerland has concluded with the EU will continue to apply to the UK.
 As a student, you will still have a right to reside in the UK based on the Agreement on the Free Movement of Persons.
-Only once the withdrawal agreement (which is yet to be negotiated) between the EU and the UK comes into force could the situation change.
+Only once the implementation period comes to an end could the situation change.
 Furthermore, the agreements between Switzerland and the EU have no influence on the level of tuition fees.

 The Federal Council will take the interests of insured persons into consideration when negotiating the future relationship between Switzerland and the UK.
 Prospective entitlements are not under threat.
 The Freedom of Movement Agreement explicitly states that rights already acquired by individuals will be unaffected by termination or non-extension of that Agreement.
 The 1969 Bilateral Agreement on Social Security between Switzerland and the UK, which was suspended by the entry into force of the Freedom of Movement Agreement, remains valid.
 This agreement will apply if – contrary to expectations – no new regulations are agreed upon and the existing provisions are no longer applicable.